The Human Side to Sales

 The Price Spread

-Now that you know about the way people choose, let’s discuss how to apply psychological pricing to your options.
+You now know about the way people choose.
+Next, we’ll discuss how to apply psychological pricing to your options.

 The attraction effect focuses on pricing.
 When you offer three packages, price your middle option closer to the more expensive package.
 Once again, most people choose the middle price.
 It’s that simple.